scalawithcats/scala-with-cats/src/pages/functors/partial-unification.md

 ```

 Obviously this compiler flag
-enables some additional compiler behaviour,
+enables some optional compiler behaviour,
 without which our code will not compile.
 We should take a moment to
 describe what partial unification is
-and discuss some gotchas and how to work around them.
+and discuss some gotchas and workarounds.

 ### Unifying Type Constructors